jenslaufer/Lagrange/_posts/2019-09-09-qraptor-application-landscape.md

 - Trained Models from Trainer in hdf5 file

-What we haven't done so far is to persist the source data files into the MongoDB, although they should be there to be fully .
+What we haven't done so far is to persist the source data files into the MongoDB, although they should be there to be fully straighforward.
 To be honest we are bit to scared to save hundreds of GB in the GridFS. filesystem.

 - Training results as CSV